Did you ever think to quit your startup business?

 Sometimes a customer in need of a certain service or product will suggest a smart concept.
 It’s crucial to keep your eyes and ears open.
 Asking questions all the time is necessary, but listening to the responses is much more crucial.
 Ideas and inspiration can often be found in timely feedback.

 Live chat will build the fastest way to connect with customers.
 To get their real needs, to hear their worries, and make progress accordingly.
-This is the element that customers can rely on that can decide to buy the product or not.
+This is the element that customers can rely on that can decide whether to buy the product or not.
 And it is a good way to improve the user experience of an eCommerce website.